JeremyPanData/JeremyPanData/README.md

 <h2> What I can do for you </h2>

-- Research Data Analysis with SPSS
+- Research data analysis with SPSS and R Programming
-- Data analysis
+- Business data analytics
-- Tutor
+- SPSS and R Programme Tutor
-- Assignment help in SPSS, R Progamme
+- Assignment help in SPSS and R Progamme

 <h2>Programmes I am familiar with</h2>
 - Python